e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/tuesday.md

 ### What did you work on yesterday?

--met with Qingyuan and discussed tasks for timer page
+- met with Qingyuan and discussed tasks for timer page

 ### What are your blockers?

--none
+- none

 ### What will you work on today?

--Wont have time to start working today
+- Wont have time to start working today

 ### How close are we to hitting our sprint goals?